centomila/CentoSync-VideoPlayer-With-MTC-Sync/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Testers and contributions are welcome!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License